Powerlearnproject/se-assignment-2-introduction-to-software-engineering-nsidu/README.md

 Questions:
 Define Software Engineering:
+Software engineering is the process of designing, creating, testing, and maintaining software using organized methods and principles to ensure the software works well and meets users' needs.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):
+Traditional Programming: Mainly involves writing code to solve specific problems or perform tasks.
+Software Engineering: Encompasses the entire process of software development, including planning, design, testing, deployment, and maintenance.

+Approach:
+Traditional Programming: Often ad-hoc and individual-focused, with less emphasis on structured processes.
+Software Engineering: Uses structured and methodical approaches, involving teams, project management, and adherence to standards.

+Focus:
+Traditional Programming: Primarily focuses on writing and debugging code.
+Software Engineering: Focuses on the overall lifecycle of the software, including how it will be used, maintained, and improved over time.

+Software Development Life Cycle (SDLC)
+The Software Development Life Cycle (SDLC) is a series of steps or phases that guide the development of software.
+Here’s an overview:

+Planning:
+Define the project goals, scope, and constraints.
+Identify resources, budget, and schedule.

+Requirements Analysis:
+Gather and analyze what users need from the software.
+Document requirements clearly.

+Design:
+Create the architecture of the software.
+Plan how the software will be structured and how components will interact.

+Implementation (Coding):
+Write the actual code based on the design.
+Developers create the software using programming languages.

+Testing:
+Check the software for bugs and issues.
+Ensure it works as expected and meets requirements.

+Deployment:
+Release the software to users.
+Install it in the intended environment.

+Maintenance:
+Continuously update and improve the software.
+Fix any issues that arise and add new features as needed.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering: